-In the highlands it tends to be a lot more of a family affair.
-Families celebrate together in their homes, enjoying a few drinks and a lot of food.
-Some young adults go out dancing and drinking, but not until at least 1am.
+In the highlands, it tends to be a lot more of a family affair, where relatives get to together in their homes to enjoy a few drinks and a lot of food.
+Some young adults go out dancing and drinking, but not until at least 1 a.m.

 In the lowlands the attitude is a lot more western.
-People tend to celebrate with their friends in wild and extended fiestas.
+Youngsters tend to celebrate with their friends in wild and rowdy fiestas.

 We spent New Years in Samaipata, a small touristy town about three hours drive away from the biggest lowland city of Santa Cruz.
-Ten of thousands of Cruceños (people from Santa Cruz) descend upon the normally sleepy town which creates a festive atmosphere.
+Tens of thousands of Cruceños (people from Santa Cruz) descend upon the normally sleepy town, creating a buzzing and festive atmosphere.

 On January 2nd it bucketed down rain for hours on end, bad enough for landslides to block off the road to Santa Cruz.
-It must have been pretty serious because it took almost three days for the road to open again.
-Workers refused to clear the road until it stopped raining for fear of another landslide.
-They had a point, as one of their bulldozers was later washed off the edge of a cliff during the cleanup.
-A lot of people were desperate to get home and took transport to the landslide, crossed it on foot and took another taxi waiting on the other side.
-We were told that some people died trying to do this but the stories later turned out to be untrue.
-We tried our luck to return to La Paz by a different route but all the buses were full.
+Workers refused to clear the road until it stopped raining for fear of another landslide, which was fair enough as one of their bulldozers was later washed off the edge of a cliff.